Top 5 AdSense Alternatives That Pay Well in 2026

 Requirements for Approval:

-You need around 10,000 monthly visits to join, which is great for smaller websites.
+You need around 10,000 monthly pageviews to join, which is great for smaller websites.
 There’s a setup fee (usually around $99), and they offer four different programs based on your website traffic.

 Earning Potential: